Brayden-L/Particle-Simulator/docs/index.md

 pos = [900, 500]
 vel = [3.14, 69.420, 8.00]
 ```
-- `[configuration]` parameters define the window size, the default values fit the average 1080p monitor.
+- `[configuration]` parameters width and height define the window size, the default values fit the average 1080p monitor.
+- `[configuration]` parameter rgb allows the user to define their desired background color via standard RGB color values.
 - `[[particles]]` are a bit more complex.
 It is an array of tables, a list of lists, so to speak:
   - The `type` parameter defines a type of either proton, neutron, or electron.
 An error is thrown if an invalid type
 is supplied.